 More than 350,000 Australians are blind or have low vision – 94% of whom are of voting age.
 As the population continues to grow older and live longer, this number will keep rising.

-Vision Australia is asking all parties in the 2016 Federal Election for a commitment to act on these five priority areas:
+Vision Australia asked all the major and minor parties in the 2016 Federal Election for a commitment to act on these five priority areas:

 - Create meaningful employment for people with disability

 - Ensure quality education for improved learning outcomes

 - Support Senior’s access to blindness and low vision services

 - Mandate Audio Description on Australian free-to-air television